by Debra Dian

 Lois patted Eunice’s hand on the steering wheel.
 “Thank you…Love you.”

 Comforted, Lois became relaxed and quiet the remainder of the ride home.
-After they arrived to Lois’ house, Eunice walked with her to front door just in case she needed help.
+After they arrived to Lois’ house, Eunice walked with her to the front door just in case she needed help.
 While unlocking the door, Lois turned and asked, “Eunice, would you pray with me before you go?”